 Provides a foundation in professional and practical communication through examination of the goals, norms, values and ethics that characterize individuals and the discourse communities to which they belong.
 Offers a strengths-based approach that allows students to develop teamwork skills, to document their personal, academic and professional achievement, and to identify appropriate career/education goals based in positive awareness of self and others.
 Serves as the basis for students’ intentional formation of their professional identity and for portfolio development in COMM490: Professional Portfolio.

-COMM310 Theoretical Foundations in Communication
+COMM310 Communication Theory

 Examines the elements of skillful professional writing, including grammar and punctuation.
 Introduces students to efficient research, organization, composition, and persuasive, logical argumentation, and the fundamental principles of business, scientific, technical, and scholarly writing.
-A series of writing projects enable students to develop a rhetorically grounded approach for analyzing communication situations and then designing and writing documents
+A series of writing projects enable students to develop a rhetorically grounded approach for analyzing communication situations and then designing and writing documents.

 JUST300 Human Service Skills in the Justice Field